Braised Beef Ragù with Fresh Fettuccine

 My Express Food Bag

-This dish will appear in My Express Food Bag on Sunday, October 22, 2017.
+This dish most recently appeared in My Express Food Bag on Sunday, October 22, 2017.

 Braised Beef Ragù

 - 1 red onion, thinly sliced

 - 1 pottle sundried tomato paste

 - ½ cup water